packethost/network-helpers/README.md

 ## Network Helpers

-This repo will contains a collection of helper scripts for installing and configuring various network services on the packet platform.
+This repo contains a collection of helper scripts for installing and configuring various network services on the Packet platform.

 ### BGP helpers